 Diesel-powered vehicles 1998 and newer with a gross vehicle weight rating of 14,000 pounds and less require a Smog Test.

 Motorcycles and electric-powered vehicles are currently exempt from the Smog Check Program.

 Is the Smog Check Program biased against older vehicles?

-No. While California law requires the Smog Check Program to focus on high-polluting vehicles, the Smog Check Program also does not require older vehicles to meet the same emissions standards as newer vehicles.
-Smog Check emissions standards take into consideration the age, make and model of each vehicle, so that a vehicle is never held to a standard that applied when the vehicle was originally manufactured.
+No. While California law requires the Smog Test Program to focus on high-polluting vehicles, the Smog Check Program also does not require older vehicles to meet the same emissions standards as newer vehicles.
+Smog Test emissions standards take into consideration the age, make and model of each vehicle, so that a vehicle is never held to a standard that applied when the vehicle was originally manufactured.

 I have a vehicle that is six model-years old.
-My DMV registration renewal notice says it must have a Smog Check, but I thought it was exempt from the biennial Smog Check requirement.
+My DMV registration renewal notice says it must have a Smog Check, but I thought it was exempt from the biennial Smog Test requirement.

 A gas-powered vehicle is excused from Smog Check until it is seven model-years old.
 Department of Motor Vehicles (DMV) computers are designed to recognize the exemption and process your renewal accordingly.
 Contact DMV if you think there is an error.
 If you are unable to resolve the problem with DMV, a state Referee facility may be able to help.
 Call the Referee Call Center at (800) 622-7733 to schedule an appointment.

 What is an Enhanced Area?